 Credit cards are a popular way to free up cashflow and earn reward or frequent flyer points on your everyday spending.

 When you apply for a credit card, this is listed on your credit report whether or not you're approved.
-If you use your card responsibly and make timely repayments, this can help improve your credit score.
+If you use your card responsibly and make timely repayments, having a credit card can help improve your credit score.

 Security